Ahmed Touba

-Ahmed Touba (أحمد توبة; born 13 March 1998) is an Algerian professional footballer who plays as a left back or left winger for Süper Lig club İstanbul Başakşehir and Algeria national football team.
+Ahmed Touba (أحمد توبة; born 13 March 1998) is a professional footballer who plays as a centre-back for Super League Greece club Panathinaikos.
+Born in France, he plays for the Algeria national team.

 Club career

 Touba is a youth exponent from Brugge.
 He made his senior debut on 1 May 2017 in the Belgian Pro League against SV Zulte Waregem.
 He replaced José Izquierdo after 80 minutes.

-On 30 June 2022, Touba signed for İstanbul Başakşehir on a 3 year contract with an additional optional year.
+On 30 June 2022, Touba signed for İstanbul Başakşehir on a three-year contract with an additional optional year.

+On 4 September 2024, Touba moved on loan to Mechelen in Belgium, with an option to buy.

 International career

-Born in France, Touba is of Algerian descent.
+Born in France, Touba is Algerian by descent.
 He moved to Belgium at a young age, and was a youth international for Belgium.
 He represented the Algeria national team in a friendly 4–1 win over Mauritania on 3 June 2021.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.